 PhD is the director of Valerie Paradiz, LLC, a consultancy that designs curricula and provides technical assistance and strategic planning to schools, universities and organizations that support individuals with Autism Spectrum Disorder.
 Valerie is the developer of the 2010 International Book Award finalist in education, Integrated Self-Advocacy ISA

 , which includes a certification training series for educators, therapists, families and support providers who wish to foster individuals with ASDs in achieving greater self-determination and ability in self-advocacy.
 Valerie is also a contributor to Scholars on the Spectrum Achieving Dreams

 (Auricle, 2012), a collection of essays written by adults with autism spectrum diagnoses.
 Her memoir, Elijah's Cup

 (Simon & Schuster, 2003) is the story of the author's experiences raising her autistic son and their involvement together in the self-advocacy community.
 Dr. Paradiz has been featured in the New York Times

 , Redbook Magazine

 , The Guardian, Parade Magazine

 , NHK Japan

 , MTV's True Life and on National Public Radio.
 She is a regular vendor for New York City's Board of Education and serves as Director of the Autistic Global Initiative of the Autism Research Institute.
-She is Editor-in-Chief of the ARI Adults with ASD eBulletin and serves and has served on national boards and advisory councils, including Advancing Futures for Adults with Autism, the Autism Society of America, IDEA Partnership's National Community of Practice in Autism, and the National Institute of Mental Health's Interagency Autism Coordinating Committee's Strategic Planning Consortium.
+She has served on national boards and advisory councils, including Advancing Futures for Adults with Autism, the Autism Society of America, IDEA Partnership's National Community of Practice in Autism, and the National Institute of Mental Health's Interagency Autism Coordinating Committee's Strategic Planning Consortium.
 Valerie received her PhD in German Studies from City University of New York's Graduate Center.